This post contains affiliate links, meaning that if you purchase through my link, I may earn a commission at no cost to you.

 Patagonia - although many of my clothes for the trip are from a great consignment store, I'm bringing along an athletic top from Patagonia, in case a group of us ends up taking a hike.
 Patagonia emphasizes buying quality pieces (this top has lasted a couple of years already) and taking care of them.
 Many of their product lines are Fair Trade, and they're heavily involved in environmental activism.

-What are your favorite ways to bring some joy into a long day of air travel?
+What are your favorite ways to bring some joy into a long day of air travel or a road trip?